 Giving Inaccurate Information

-If you give inaccurate information and the employer realizes so, there might be delays.
+There might be delays if you give inaccurate information and the employer realizes so.
 When an employer discovers that what you said about yourself is not factual, they might want to do a more thorough check just in case you lied about other things.
 Automatically, this will take longer.

 Unintentionally mixing up personal details can also delay the process.
 Crosschecking your name, driving license number, social security number, names and addresses of previous employers, and any other important details can help you spot mistakes and fix them to avoid delays.